thomasfriedrichs/FitlanceSolution/README.md

         <p>After adding the content, save the <code>.env.local</code> file.</p>
     </li>
 </ul>
-<p>By completing these steps, you will have successfully added a local environment file for the client application, which will be used when running the application locally.</p>

 <h3 style="font-size: 1.3em;">7.
 Connecting to Local Microsoft SQL Server and Running Migrations</h3>
 <p>After setting up your local environment, connect to a Microsoft SQL Server instance and run Entity Framework Core migrations to set up your database:</p>